rolkra/rolkra.github.io/_posts/2020-9-17-explore-count-data.md

 * Each column is a variable
 * Each cell is a value

-So for the Titanic-dataset each row is representing a person on the ship.
+So in a tidy Titanic-dataset each row is representing a person on the ship.
 Each column is representing a variable (like age or gender).
 And each cell is representing a value (like gender of a specific person is "Male")

 ```R